Deepansh777/Advertising-Dataset---Exploratory-data-analysis-and-Machine-Learning-Classification-using-Python/README.md

 # Advertising-Dataset---Exploratory-data-analysis-and-Machine-Learning-Classification

-In this project, we worked on an advertising data set, indicating whether or not a particular internet user clicked on an Advertisement.
+In this project, I worked on an advertising data set, indicating whether or not a particular internet user clicked on an Advertisement.
 We performed Exploratory Data Analysis and developed several Machine Learning Classification models that predicts whether or not a user will click on an ad based off the features of that user.

 This data set contains the following features: